-Cereals & Grains Association is a global, nonprofit association of nearly 2,000 scientists and food industry professionals working to advance the understanding and knowledge of cereal grain science and its product development applications through research, leadership, education, superior technical service, and advocacy.
+Cereals & Grains Association is a global, nonprofit association of nearly 2,000 scientists and food industry professionals working to advance the understanding and knowledge of cereal grain science and its product development applications through research, leadership, education, technical service, and advocacy.

 Connecting Science to Key Issues

-- As industry issues arise, We strive to provide science-based approaches and responses to address current needs.
+- As industry issues arise, we strive to provide science-based approaches and responses to address current needs.
 The extensive membership base provides the creative and scientific strength to quickly react and bring together experts in issues at-hand.

 - We were granted observer status with Codex, which ensures that our representatives are in attendance at relevant committee meetings such as those of the Codex Committee for Methods of Analysis and Sampling and that our member comments are recognized.

-- Through its activities in methods validation, We are acknowledged as a scientific authority when proposing definitions and providing comments to regulatory agencies worldwide.
+- Through its activities in methods validation, we are acknowledged as a scientific authority when proposing definitions and providing comments to regulatory agencies worldwide.
 Key definitions developed include dietary fiber, whole grain, oat bran, glycemic carbohydrates, and aleurone.